2021 Leaf Collection

 When and how are leaves picked up?

 From November through January, City crews operate leaf vacuum trucks and collect paper leaf bags throughout the City.
-Residents who receive City trash collection services will receive three passes during the season.
+Residents who receive City refuse collection services will receive three passes during the season.
 Residents are responsible for raking their leaves to the curb or placing leaves into paper leaf bags and placing them curbside for collection.
-Leaf bags are collected on your regular trash collection day.
+Leaf bags are collected on the same day after regular refuse collection.

 How do I know when my leaves are scheduled to be vacuumed?

 A schedule is mailed to residents and posted online in mid-October.
-The City is divided into five collection zones, and City staff vacuums leaves in each zone three times.
-A schedule is posted above.
-To determine your assigned zone, use the Zone Finder feature on the City's website or refer to the brochure.
+The City is sectioned into five collection zones and Old Town has four collection subzones.
+Each zone will receive three collection passes.
+To determine your assigned zone, use the Zone Finder feature or refer to the Leaf Collection Mailer.

 If the vacuuming schedule changes, how will I be informed?

-If the vacuuming schedule is changed, a new schedule is announced on the City's website, on the Leaf Hotline, by eNews update, via the T&ES Facebook, Instagram, and Twitter accounts.
+If the vacuuming schedule is changed, a new schedule is announced on the City’s website, the Leaf Hotline (703.746.LEAF), by an eNews update, via T&ES Facebook, Instagram, and Twitter accounts.
 The information is also available through Alex311.

 Why does Zone 5 (Old Town) have subzones?